PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability1.md

 ## Learning Objectives:
 Enable you to understand and/or apply:
+0. knowledge learned in previous modules
-0. data distributions:
+1. data distributions:
-1. addition rule;
+2. addition rule;
-2. multiplication rules;
+3. multiplication rules;
-3. conditional probability;
+4. conditional probability;
-4. law of Large Numbers;
+5. law of Large Numbers;
-5. randomness;
+6. randomness;
+to a guided case study.

 Table of contents:
 1. Introduction to concepts: 2-3 hours
 2. Workshop: 4-5 hours

-### Questions or issues?
+## Questions or issues?

-If you have any questions or issues regarding the course material, please first ask your peers or ask us in the daily Q&A at 16:00!
+If you have questions or issues regarding the course material, please fill out the 'How Can We Help?' form under the section ['Ask me anything'](https://adsai.buas.nl/Contact%20Us/).
+A member of our teaching staff will respond as soon as possible.

-Good luck!
+***